-Parameter Description Profile ID This is the identifier number for this profile set.
-Mode Select Permit to specify that the Switch, according to any additional rule, forward the packets that match the access profile added (see below).
+Parameter Description Profile ID Type in a unique identifier number for this profile set.
+The number is used to set the relative priority for the profile.
+Priority is set relative to other profiles where the lowest profile ID has the highest priority.
+If a conflict occurs among configured access rules, the profile ID establishes relative priority of the rules.
+The value can be set from 1 to 255 however there is a limit to the total number of profiles tht can be created.
+Mode Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
 Select Deny to specify that packets that do not match the access profile are not forwarded by the Switch and will be filtered.
-Access ID (1-65535) Type in a unique identifier number for this access or use Auto Assign .

-Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mask.
-Ethernet instructs the Switch to examine the layer 2 part of each packet header.
-IP instructs the Switch to examine the IP address in each frame's header.
-Packet Content Mask instructs the Switch to examine the packet header Priority (0-7) This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
+Access ID (1-65535) Type in a unique identifier number for this access or use Auto Assign . Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mask. • Ethernet instructs the Switch to examine the layer 2 part of each packet header. • IP instructs the Switch to examine the IP address in each frame's header. • Packet Content Mask instructs the Switch to examine the packet header Priority (0-7) This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
 Once this field is specified, packets accepted by the Switch that match this priority are forwarded to the CoS queue specified previously by the user.
 Replace Priority with - Click the corresponding box if you want to re-write the 802.1p default priority of a packet to the value entered in the Priority (0-7) field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
 Otherwise, a packet will have its incoming 802.1p user priority re-written to its original value before being forwarded by the Switch.
 For more information on priority queues, CoS queues and mapping for 802.1p, see the QoS section of this manual.

-Replace DSCP (0-63) Select this option to instruct the Switch to replace the DSCP value (in a packet that meets the selected criteria) with the value entered in the adjacent field.
+Parameter Description Replace DSCP (0-63) Select this option to instruct the Switch to replace the DSCP value (in a packet that meets the selected criteria) with the value entered in the adjacent field.
 VLAN Name Allows the entry of a name for a previously configured VLAN.
 Source IP Source IP Address - Enter an IP Address mask for the source IP address.
 Destination IP Destination IP Address - Enter an IP Address mask for the destination IP address.
 DSCP (0-63) This field allows the user to enter a DSCP value in the space provided, which will instruct the Switch to examine the DiffServ Code part of each packet header and use this as the, or part of the criterion for forwarding.
 The user may choose a value between 0 and 63.
-Protocol This field allows the user to modify the protocol used to configure the Access Rule Table; depending on which protocol the user has chosen, or configured in the Access Profile Table.
-Port Number Enter the switch port number(s) to which you wish this rule to apply.
+Protocol This field allows the user to modify the protocol used to configure the Access Rule Table; depending on which protocol the user has chosen in the Access Profile Table.
+Port The user may set the Access Rule to Permit or Deny on a per-port basis by entering a port number in this field.
+Any other specified criteria applies as well.

-To view the settings of a previously correctly configured rule, click in the Access Rule Table to view the following window:
+To view the settings of a previously correctly configured rule, click view in the Access Rule Table to view the following window:

-Figure 6- 62.
+Figure 6- 59.
 Access Rule Display window (IP)